 The major difference between resisting arrest and evading arrest is evading arrest requires that the officer be attempting to lawfully arrest or detain.
 An individual may be convicted of resisting arrest even if the attempted arrest or detention is unlawful.

 Charges for resisting arrest and evading arrest have serious penalties, even when not charged with any related crimes.
-First offense resisting arrest is a Class A misdemeanor, punishable up to one year imprisonment and/or a fine of no more than $4,000.
+The first offense of resisting arrest is a Class A misdemeanor, punishable up to one-year imprisonment and/or a fine of no more than $4,000.

 Factors that can lead to enhancement of criminal penalties, including prior convictions for resisting arrest or evading arrest and/or serious bodily injury occurred as a result of resisting or evading arrest.

-Chapter 46 Section 6 of the Texas Penal code states a person can be charged with a driving while intoxicated offense (DWI) if they are operation a motor vehicle in a public place while intoxicated.
-This means that an individual can being impaired can result in an arrest even if the individual’s blood alcohol level is under the legal limit of 0.08.
+Chapter 46 Section 6 of the Texas Penal code states a person can be charged with a Driving while intoxicated offense (DWI) if they are operating a motor vehicle in a public place while intoxicated.
+This means that an individual can be impaired can result in an arrest even if the individual’s blood alcohol level is under the legal limit of 0.08.